Hypertopology: Fell topology

 The Vietoris and Fell topologies coincide if X is a compact space, but have quite different properties if not.
 For instance, the Fell topology is always compact and it is compact Hausdorff whenever if X is locally compact.
-On the other hand the Vietoris topology is compact if and only if X is compact and Hausdorff if and only if X is regular.
+On the other hand, the Vietoris topology is compact if and only if X is compact and Hausdorff if and only if X is regular.

 Other constructions

 The Hausdorff distance on the closed subsets of a bounded metric space X induces a topology on CL(X).
 If X is a compact metric space, this agrees with the Vietoris and Fell topologies.

-The Chabauty topology on the closed subsets of a locally compact coincides the Fell topology.
+The Chabauty topology on the closed subsets of a locally compact group coincides with the Fell topology.